How long is a half marathon anyway?

 Endure24 | Reading

-The UK’s favourite 24-hour trail race!
+The UK’s biggest 24-hour relay!
 Epic, Brutal, Relentless.
-Race against the clock to tackle as many laps of the iconic course as you can.
+Race against the clock to tackle as many laps of the stunning 8km course as you can.
 How far can you go in 24 hours?

 - 24 hrs multi terrain running